 Useful tips to help you sign your legal agreements correctly & samples for your use

-Whether you want to confirm that you are signing your agreement correctly, repurpose an agreement prepared for you by a lawyer or simply want to check your current processes are in order, here are some useful tips to help you sign your legal agreements confidently.
+Whether you want to confirm that you are signing your agreement correctly, or, repurpose an agreement prepared for you by a lawyer, or, simply want to check your current processes are in order, here are some useful tips to help you sign your legal agreements confidently.

-We're going to cover signing agreement as a sole trader, company and trust.
+We're going to cover signing agreement as a sole trader, company and trust below.

 1. Sole trader

 You can include a signature block for a witness but there is no legal requirement for you to do so.